-ARTICLE 18: PROMOTIONAL OPPORTUNITIES AND TRANSFERS
+ARTICLE 18: PROMOTIONAL OPPORTUNITIES AND TRANSFERS Section 1.

-Section 1.
 Promotional Opportunity Consideration.
 The parties agree that it is beneficial to provide for promotional opportunities for members of the bargaining unit.
 Therefore, the Employer will:

-A. A.-Interview and consider qualified non-probationary current and former (having worked in the bargaining unit within the previous twelve (12) months) bargaining unit members who have expressed interest in Range 38 level positions or above prior to hiring other applicants from outside the PAO.
+A. Interview and consider qualified non-probationary current and former (having worked in the bargaining unit within the previous twelve (12) months) bargaining unit members who have expressed interest in Range 38 level positions or above prior to hiring other applicants from outside the PAO.

 B. All regular, term-limited temporary and special duty positions will be posted for a minimum of ten (10) calendar days.
 These opportunities will identify a closing date and will be shared with the employees and the Union via email.
-If member of the bargaining unit returns from vacation or approved leave and expresses interest after the position closes, application materials will be accepted late within two (2) business days of their return, until interviews commence.
+If a member of the bargaining unit returns from vacation or approved leave and expresses interest after the position closes, application materials will be accepted late within two (2) business days of their return, until interviews commence.

-CB.
-A member of the bargaining unit will serve on the interview panel.
+Teamsters Local 117 Fully Recommended Settlement Offer with King County (CLA Appendix 155) Prosecuting Attorney's Office (Working Conditions) C. A member of the bargaining unit will serve on the interview panel.
 It is at the supervisor's discretion to choose who will sit in on the interview panel.
 Every effort will be made to ensure the panel consists of the same individuals for all applicants.

-- DC.
-Provide, as funding allows, for ongoing training opportunities to facilitate promotional opportunities. - ED.
-Periodically review testing procedures with the Labor Management Committee, as established through Article 11, § 3 of this Agreement, to ensure they are fair and equitable. - E. The supervisor conducting the promotional interview will work in conjunction with the current supervisor and human resources to provide constructive feedback to the unsuccessful applicants.
+D. Provide, as funding allows, for ongoing training opportunities to facilitate promotional opportunities.

+E. Periodically review testing procedures with the Labor Management Committee, as established through Article 1210, § 3 of this Agreement, to ensure they are fair and equitable.
+F. The supervisor conducting the promotional interview will work in conjunction with the current supervisor and human resources to provide constructive feedback to the unsuccessful applicants.
 If the candidate is not satisfied with the feedback received, they shall be able to meet, upon request, with the supervisor and human resources to learn the reasons they were not promoted.
 The goal of the review is to provide suggestions for improving the likelihood of selection in the future.

 Section 2.
 Decisions Not Grievable.
-Decisions regarding promotion or hiring, and decisions regarding the allocation of funding for training, shall not be grievable pursuant to Article 12 of this Agreement.
-Only compliance with the procedural requirements of this Article shall be subject to grievance pursuant to Article 12 of this Agreement.
+Decisions regarding promotion or hiring, and decisions regarding the allocation of funding for training, shall not be grievable pursuant to Article 12_11 of this Agreement.
+Only compliance with the procedural requirements of this Article shall be subject to grievance pursuant to Article 12-11 of this Agreement.
 If a grievance reaches Step Four of the grievance procedure, the authority of the arbitrator shall be limited to requiring compliance with the procedural requirements of this Article.
 Decisions regarding the promotion or hiring of employees and decisions regarding the allocation of funding for training shall remain at the sole discretion of the Prosecuting Attorney.